A Guide into Amazon Product Description Writing

 The five bullet points Amazon product description best practice tends to scare most newbies.
 You are not sure what to do with the points.

-After all, all you have are product features and nothing else.
+After all, all you have are product features and not anything else.

 You add benefits of using the product.
 Never be so interested in writing product features, which is necessary though, but you must write them in a way they show the benefits.